 For the Nyonyas in Penang, they have their own version of Chang – Pua Kiam Tee.
 Although also made of glutinous rice, the stuffing, however, differs from that of the traditional Bak Chang.
-No soya sauce is being used leaving the Chang pristine white.
-Some on the other hand add a natural source for edible blue colouring from rehydrating dried Bunga Telang (Butterfly-pea flower).
+No dark soy sauce is being used leaving the Chang pristine white.
+Some on the other hand add a natural source for edible blue colouring from dehydrated dried Bunga Telang (Butterfly-pea flower).

 I have to confess that I am a big fan of these Nyonya-style dumplings where there is a good balance of sweet and savoury elements to them.
-The presence of candied wintermelon, aniseed and coriander add a strong and distinct flavour to the yet addictive dumplings.
-The wonderful aroma from the pandan (skrewpine) leaves also made a big difference.
+The presence of candied winter melon, aniseed and coriander add a strong and distinct flavour to the addictive dumplings.
+The wonderful aroma from the pandan (screwpine) leaves also make a big difference.

 Cooked dumplings can be kept for up to a week in the refrigerator and for a few months if frozen.

 The tale behind the Bak Chang Festival

 The fifth day of the fifth lunar month marks the Duanwu Festival (also known as the Dragon Boat Festival), celebrated by the Chinese community all over the world including Penang.
 The celebration of Duanwu includes dragon boat racing and feasting on traditional rice dumplings.
-Like many traditional Chinese foods cooked during festival time, Bak Chang Festival is also based on a popular folklore.
+Like many traditional Chinese foods cooked during festival time, Bak Chang Festival is also based on popular folklore.

-The story is based on historical annals of Qu Yuan (340-278 BC.), the pioneer poet of ancient China's Zhou Dynasty.
-He was a descendant of the Chu royal house who was banished from his high ranking position when he opposed the king’s decision to ally with the expanding neighbour state of Qin.
+The story is based on the historical annals of Qu Yuan (340-278 BC.), the pioneer poet of ancient China's Zhou Dynasty.
+He was a descendant of the Chu royal house who was banished from his high ranking position when he opposed the king’s decision to ally with the expanding neighbouring state of Qin.
 While in exile, Qu Yuan wrote some of the greatest poetry in Chinese literature.
 When the capital of Chu fell into the power of Qin, Qu Yuan’s grief drove him to commit a ritual suicide by drowning in the Miluo River, holding on to a heavy rock which he must have also tied to himself.
 (Miluo River is located in northeastern Hunan Province in modern-day China.)